Skip To Main Content

 Bill Cook Award Presented to Mr. Morgan

-Mr. Morgan has taught in the Intermediate and Upper Schools and served as an outdoor education instructor, tech director, advisor, and coach.
-He translates his love of the arts to his students through teaching drawing, painting, sculpture, woodworking, architecture, art history, and more.
-His stewardship of Potomac’s outdoor spaces is unparalleled.
-Using wood harvested from the campus, he has skillfully built conference and coffee tables, benches, podiums, and more.
-And most importantly, while he teaches, his students also learn the responsibility they have as stewards of our campus and nature.
+Mr. Morgan has taught in the Intermediate and Upper Schools and served as an outdoor education leader, tech director, advisor, and coach.
+Kowalik shares, “He translates his love of the arts to his students through teaching drawing, painting, sculpture, woodworking, architecture, art history, and more.
+He has built wooden bridges and boardwalks, a deck, outdoor classrooms, and a concrete spillway for a pond at Potomac.”
+He continues, “Using wood harvested from the campus, he has also skillfully built conference and coffee tables, benches, podiums, and more.
+It may be his work beyond the classroom and devotion to Potomac that truly sets him apart.”

 We thank him for his many contributions to Potomac and congratulate him on receiving this well-deserved honor.